Car Seats: Keeping Children Safe on The Road

 Car seats are designed to accommodate your household’s youngest passengers, making sure that they are as safe as possible while on the road.
 However, did you know that just like helmets and other safety equipment, car seats have a shelf life?
 Most car seats are constructed from plastic, which is a very safe, durable material, but over time, that plastic weakens.
-Extremely hot and extremely cold temperatures and everyday use can speed up the degradation process.
+Extremely hot temperatures and everyday use can speed up the degradation process.
 On top of that, car seat technology is always improving, so if your child is using an eight-year-old seat, you’re not taking advantage of the newest innovations.

 In the state of Nevada, children under the age of six should be secured in a child restraint system, such as a rear-facing infant seat, a forward-facing convertible seat, or a booster seat, that has been approved by the United States Department of Transportation.
 Between ages six and twelve, a child should use a booster seat to ensure that the car’s seat belt fits them correctly.
 Failing to follow these guidelines can result in a hefty fine, and you may be required to complete hours of community service.